Euclid Quick Data Release (Q1). Extending the quest for little red dots to z<4: Sample selection

 The third cut to the UV slope is applied to remove contamination by brown dwarfs.
 These objects have near-IR colours similar to reddened AGN, but they appear significantly bluer at shorter wavelengths \citep{Langeroodi2023}.
 In addition, to assure a v-shape SED, when the two longest wavelength filters have ${\rm S/N}>3$, we request that the flux of the filter at the longest wavelength is the highest.

-In order to select only compact sources, we consider sources with $\mu_{\rm max}-m_{\rm point-like}<-2.6\,\rm mag\,arcsec^{-2}$, which corresponds to the difference between the peak surface brightness above the background in the detection band ($\mu_{\rm max}$) and the expected magnitude for point-like sources ($m_{\rm point-like}$).
-The chosen threshold has been optimised in the \Euclid pipeline to select compact objects, like stars.
+In order to select only compact sources, we consider sources with $\mu_{\rm max}-m_{\rm point-like}<-2.6\,\rm mag\,arcsec^{-2}$, which corresponds to the difference between the peak surface brightness ($\mu_{\rm max}$) above the background in the detection band (\IE for VIS-detected objects and \JE+\YE+\HE for NISP-detected objects) and the expected magnitude for point-like sources ($m_{\rm point-like}$).
+The chosen threshold has been optimised in the \Euclid pipeline to select compact objects, like stars \citep{Q1-TP004}.

 Given that a red rest-frame optical continuum can be mimicked by the presence of strong nebular emission lines, we performed an additional selection to remove such objects.
 In particular, the H\,$\alpha+[\ion{N}{II}]$ complex is present in the \YE filter at $z=0.44$--0.85, in the \JE filter at $z=0.77$--1.39, in the \HE filter at $z=1.31$--2.09, and in the IRAC1 filter at $z=3.82$--4.99.
 In these redshift intervals, we impose that the flux of the contaminated band is lower than the flux of the next redward filter.
 A negative slope would indeed indicate the presence of strong nebular emission lines, even if the overall optical slope is consistent with our LRD slope selection.
 We notice that many previous JWST samples do not perform this selection and indeed LRD optical colours may be boosted by nebular emission lines \citep{Hainline2024}.
 However, a more complex analysis, which we leave for future studies, is necessary to understand if the underlying continuum of these strong line emitters is anyway consistent with LRD selection.